moodleworkplace/multitenancy/admin/tool/tenant/README.md

 The method tool_tenant\tenancy::get_users_subquery() takes four parameters, see the phpdocs to the method for more details.
 Make sure to add unittests that test each of the following situations:
-1. Multitenancy plugin is not installed
+1. Multi-tenancy plugin is not installed
-2. Multitenancy plugin is installed but site is not multitenant
+2. Multi-tenancy plugin is installed but site is not multitenant
-3. Multitenancy plugin is installed and current user is allowed to switch between tenants (i.e. global admin)
+3. Multi-tenancy plugin is installed and current user is allowed to switch between tenants (i.e. global admin)
-4. Multitenancy plugin is installed, there are several tenants, current user belongs to one of the tenants and can not switch between tenants
+4. Multi-tenancy plugin is installed, there are several tenants, current user belongs to one of the tenants and can not switch between tenants

 ### Checking user's visibility